 Does car rego include CTP Insurance?

-In Victoria, the Australian Capital Territory, Tasmania, and Western Australia, Compulsory Third Party (CTP) Insurance is included in the cost of your vehicle registration.
-Motorists in South Australia can choose their CTP insurer.
+In Victoria, Western Australia, Tasmania and the Northern Territory, CTP insurance is included in the price of your vehicle registration.
+In Queensland and South Australia you can choose a CTP insurer when you register your car or renew your registration.
 Luckily, AAMI offers SA CTP Insurance!
 Nominate AAMI on your rego forms to start enjoying the benefits.

-In New South Wales (where CTP is often known as ‘Green Slip’) and Queensland, you must have CTP Insurance sorted before you can register your car.
-Drivers can buy it directly from a licensed insurer.
-CTP is then included in your rego payment.
+In New South Wales – where CTP is better known as ‘Green Slip’ —, you must buy CTP insurance before you can register your car.

 What is CTP?